elifesciences/elife-continuum-documentation/file_naming_spec.md

 ###### `<pid>`

-This is the eLife id, and is the numerical digit that is used to make up part of the DOI for an article.
+This is the eLife id (<article-id pub-id-type="publisher-id">), and is the numerical digit that is used to make up part of the DOI for an article.
 For example an eLife article with the following DOI `/10.7554/eLife.06659` will have a pid of `06659`.

 ###### `<status>`